Networking cable

-Networking cables are networking hardware used to connect one network device to other network devices or to connect two or more computers to share devices such as printers or scanners.
+Networking cable is a piece of networking hardware used to connect one network device to other network devices or to connect two or more computers to share devices such as printers or scanners.
 Different types of network cables, such as coaxial cable, optical fiber cable, and twisted pair cables, are used depending on the network's topology, protocol, and size.
 The devices can be separated by a few meters (e.g. via Ethernet) or nearly unlimited distances (e.g. via the interconnections of the Internet).

 While wireless networks are more easily deployed when total throughput is not an issue, most permanent larger computer networks utilize cables to transfer signals from one point to another.

 There are several technologies used for network connections.
 Patch cables are used for short distances in offices and wiring closets.
 Electrical connections using twisted pair or coaxial cable are used within a building.
 Optical fiber cable is used for long distances or for applications requiring high bandwidth or electrical isolation.
 Many installations use structured cabling practices to improve reliability and maintainability.
-In some home and industrial applications power lines are used as network cabling.
+In some home and industrial applications, power lines are used as network cabling.